chabbax/docker-kubernetes-azure-demo/README.md

 ![technologies](image.png)

-This repository contains a simple node js application that returns portfolio html page after application started.
+This repository contains a simple node js application that returns a sample portfolio html page after application started.
+This demo is simply to show how we can incoperate Azure Kubernetes service with docker and a NodeJS application.

 #### Steps to get the project and run :desktop_computer: